-- Name The particular atom name, if given in input. - Element The element type (C, N, O,...). - Hybridization The atom hybridization assigned to the atom. - Charge The atomic charge as given in the input file.
-If charges are not given in the input file, some charged chemical groups are automatically recognized and a charge assigned. - Molecule The name of the molecule the atom is part of. - Chain For proteins and nucleic acids, the name of the chain the atom belongs to is listed. - Residue For proteins and nucleic acids, the name and number of the residue the atom belongs to is listed.
+- Molecule The name of the molecule the atom is part of. - Residue For proteins and nucleic acids, the name and number of the residue the atom belongs to is listed, and the chain name is displayed in parentheses. - Name The particular atom name, if given in input, with the element type (Carbon, Nitrogen, Oxygen...) displayed in parentheses. - Hybridization The atom hybridization assigned to the atom. - Charge The atomic charge as given in the input file.
+If charges are not given in the input file, some charged chemical groups are automatically recognized and a charge assigned.